 Like the two other Pixley Pools waters both Lily and Willow are very attractive and provide unspoiled fishing in natural surroundings.
 There is a path around both pools leading to clearly marked grass pegs which give anglers plenty of room for large nets and tackle.

 Fishing is available on both Lily Pool and Willow Pool from 5.00am until dusk but night fishing is not allowed.
-Keepnets are allowed only in matches but apart from this there are few rules with the exception that groundbait, fixed rigs and luncheon meat and floating baits are not allowed.
+Keepnets are allowed only in matches but apart from this there are few rules and no bait bans.
 All that is asked is that anglers enjoy their fishing, respect the fish and leave their pegs tidy.

 ||All anglers (over 18s only)